 External app or device produced live events (formerly external encoder) - RMTP ingest endpoints

-To get a video feed for an External app or device produced live event sent to Microsoft Stream from your encoder you'll need the following IP ranges and ports open in your network's firewall or proxy:
+To get a video feed for an External app or device produced live event sent to Microsoft Stream from your encoder, you'll need the following IP ranges and ports open in your network's firewall:

 If your specific network setup doesn't allow you to (or you don't want to) open up the domain range above, currently the only option to get specific IP addresses for the RTMP/RTMPS ingest, is to get the rotating IP ranges for the Azure data center that your Microsoft Stream tenant is connected to.

 The following JSON files are updated as the IP addresses for Azure data centers change, broken own by region and by the tagged services.